 CCI Senior Clinical Psychologist and Professor of Psychology Peter McEvoy has published several informative articles about mental disorders and their treatment on the Conversation, a media outlet that publishes educational articles written by Australian academics.

-In the section below are brief overviews and links to recent research publications and presentations involving CCI staff.
-We started posting these summaries in November 2019.
+In the section below are brief overviews and links to select recent research publications and presentations involving CCI staff.

 Glenn Waller et al.